kubernetes/kompose/docs/maven-example.md

 **5. Deploy application on Kubernetes or OpenShift**

-Make sure that Kubernetes/OpenShift cluster or Minikube/minishift is running.
-In case, if anything of this is not running, you can run minishift to test this application by using following command.
+Make sure that Kubernetes/OpenShift cluster or Minikube/Minishift is running.
+In case, if anything of this is not running, you can run Minishift to test this application by using the following command.

 ```bash
 $ minishift start